nickbarrie/Task-Management-API/README.md

 A simple Task Management System with a focus on backend development.

 ## Introduction
 This project is a backend API for managing tasks.
 It is built using Node.js and Express, with MongoDB as the database.
-The API provides endpoints for creating, updating, and deleting tasks.
+The API provides endpoints for creating, reading, updating, and deleting tasks.
 Asynchronous processing is implemented using RabbitMQ.
 Jest is used for unit testing.
+The API is containerized using Docker and Docker Compose.
+The frontend is built using React.

 ## Installation
 ### Prerequisites